 Feeders vs. Scattering

 If you’re like me, you hate waste of any kind.
-I was thinking one day, “Ya know, Granny never used a feeder and it worked for her.
+One day, I was thinking about it and said, “Ya know, Granny never used a feeder, and it worked for her.
 Why wouldn’t it work for me?”
+So I called her to talk it over (boy, I would love to still be able to do this) and I decided to experiment to find what my chickens preferred.

 How Much Feed Do Chickens Need?